LorisPanza/Change-Your-Path/Game Design Document/GameDesignDocument.md

 * Tutorial (MARIO)
 * Player outside the map (LORIS)
 * Mouse disappearing (ANDREA)
-* Comprenetation of the sprites (Kvothe with NPC and bushes)
+* Comprenetation of the sprites (Kvothe with NPC and bushes) (Loris)
-* When you walk with kvothe and open the Menu, kvothe is still moving
+* When you walk with kvothe and open the Menu, kvothe is still moving (mario)
 * Stop the conversation sound when Kvothe walk away the NPC (not only when the dialogue ends) (ANDREA)

 ## To do
 * NPC and enivromental animation (XUYAN -> MARIO)
-* Better Camer Movement
+* Better Camer Movement and Introduction of MaxiCollider (loris)
-* Introduction of MaxiCollider
+* Chaneg "New Game" and "Play" (andrea)
-* Chaneg "New Game" and "Play"
+* Different colors for the selecter: normal mode, grab mode (loris)
-* Different colors for the selecter: normal mode, grab mode
+* Highligths non matchable sides (loris)

-* Highligths non matchable sides
+deadline 20